 Through proactive investments, the foundation for the expansion of our overseas business has been built.
 We will leverage our respective strengths and unite as a Group to build our brand.

 Further, by using digital technologies and responding to climate change, we will aim for further development both in Japan and overseas.

-Director and Senior Managing Executive Office Head of the Construction Materials Company
+Director and Senior Managing Executive Office Head of the Construction Materials Company that resolve social issues

 Satoshi Toudou